veenayagam/banglore_home_prices/README.md

 **Kaggle Dataset:** https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data

 ## Data Collection
-For the project, the dataset were collected from Kaggle.
+For the project, the dataset was collected from Kaggle.

 ## Feature Engineering
 After the data has been collected, it undergoes cleaning before using in the models.
-The data has been cleaned and changed variables as follows:
+The data has been cleaned and changed variables were as follows:

 *	Drop features that are not required
 *	Remove NA values
 *	Split the integer from size column and insert the integer to bhk (Bedrooms Hall Kitchen)
-*	Convert Total sqft range values to average of min and max values
+*	Convert Total sqft range values to an average of min and max values
-*	Analysed which dimension is categorical variable and apply dimensionality reduction technique to reduce number of locations
+*	Analysed which dimension is categorical variable and apply dimensionality reduction technique to reduce the number of locations
 * Use One Hot Encoding to transform categorical variables into dummy variables
 *	Outlier Removal Using Business Logic